 Agent Integrations

 Archcore supports 8 coding agents out of the box.
-Each agent gets MCP server configuration and (where supported) session hooks installed automatically during archcore init.
+Each agent integrates through three mechanisms: MCP servers, session hooks, and an instruction hint — a short “use Archcore” nudge written into the agent’s config files.
+All three are installed automatically (where supported) during archcore init.

 Support matrix

-MCP = agent can list, read, create, update documents through Archcore tools.
+MCP = agent can list, search, read, create, and update documents through Archcore tools.
 Hooks = agent receives document context automatically at session start.
+Instruction File = where the “use Archcore” instruction hint is written.

 Auto-detection